ragnaros1337/laravel9vue3/docs/eloquent-mutators.md

         'options' => AsArrayObject::class,
     ];

-Точно так же Laravel предлагает типизацию `AsCollection`, которая преобразует ваш атрибут JSON в экземпляр Laravel [Collection](/docs/{{version}}/collections):
+Similarly, Laravel offers an `AsCollection` cast that casts your JSON attribute to a Laravel [Collection](/docs/{{version}}/collections) instance:

     use Illuminate\Database\Eloquent\Casts\AsCollection;

     /**
-     * Атрибуты, которые должны быть типизированы.
+     * The attributes that should be cast.
      *
      * @var array
      */